 - The medical system in British Columbia has a protocol for “Temporary Substitute Decision Makers”, usually family members, to accept or decline care on your behalf.

 - You can appoint a person or persons to make health and other care decisions on your behalf, through a Representation Agreement.
-Lyle and Dale can draft an agreement that gives authority for your Representative or Representatives to make medical and care decisions, including, if you wish, the right to deny life sustaining care.
+Dale can draft an agreement that gives authority for your Representative or Representatives to make medical and care decisions, including, if you wish, the right to deny life sustaining care.

 - A more limited Representation Agreement can sometimes be used where the person giving the appointment has limited capacity, such as due to the onset of dementia.
 We can help with those difficult times.